 This will provide an interesting insight into how the candidate goes about their work.
 You might ask them to describe their home office setup, or if they prefer to work with other people in a shared, co-working office or public space, how they manage the possibility of distractions.

-How often do you have to prioritise your own tasks?
+How often do you have to prioritize your own tasks?

 How do you manage your work-life balance?